 (c) Registration Information to be Kept Current.
 Each Service Provider or Service Lessee shall keep the required annual registration information current at all times and shall provide the Village with notice of changes to that information within fifteen (15) days following the date on which the Service Provider or Service Lessee has notice of such change.

 (d) Service Provider Insurance.
-To obtain or renew a Certificate of Registration, a Service Provider must secure and maintain, at a minimum, the following liability insurance policies insuring the Service Provider, and naming the Village, its elected and appointed officers, officials, agents, employees and representatives as additional insureds:
+To obtain or renew a Certificate of Registration, a Service Provider, excluding public utilities regulated by the Public Utilities Commission of Ohio, must secure and maintain, at a minimum, the following liability insurance policies insuring the Service Provider, and naming the Village, its elected and appointed officers, officials, agents, employees and representatives as additional insureds:

 (1) Comprehensive general liability insurance with limits not less than